nicnocquee/simple-i18n-next/readme.md

 locales/.generated
 ```

-8. Update the package.json scripts to include the `simple-i18n-next` command:
+8. Update the package.json scripts to include the `simple-i18n-next` command and run it before the `dev` and `build` commands:

 ```json
 {